MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-httpclient.md

 ## Set up an external call

-The first thing you need to do is to define the HTTP request, that is, which URI to call, set HTTP headers, and choose which HTTP method to use.
+The first thing you need to do is to define the HTTP request, that is, which URI to call, set request and content HTTP headers, and choose which HTTP method to use.
 You do this using the _HttpRequestMessage_ data type.

 The following example illustrates ways to prepare the request.